o3de/o3de.org/content/docs/userguide/components/rain.md

 ---
-description: ' Use the &ALYlong; Rain component to add rain effects to your game. '
+description: ' Use the Amazon Lumberyard Rain component to add rain effects to your game. '
 title: Rain
 ---
 # Rain {#component-rain}